 This is the place where every month the LGBTQ community meets in the legendary Gimme Moritz parties.
 Catch the next event by looking at their Facebook Event Page.
 Killian and his team make sure that you spend an unforgettable night listening to the best music hits.
 The drag shows are worth alone paying the entrance fee, while is also one of the few gay spots in Wedding, 4th coolest neighborhood in the world.
 Enjoy the party!

 A labyrinth-like club with a surprise in every corner, gets more intimate the deeper you go in the labyrinth.
 This is for electronic music lovers and true Berliners.

-Neukölln could not be out of representation and for that we have Schwuz, the king of the gay nights in Berlin.
+Neukölln could not be out of representation and for that we have Schwuz, the queen of the gay bars in Berlin.
 The rather obvious name (schwul means gay in german) does not mean you have nothing to discover.
 The place is a social cultural center and also gallery.
 Do not miss the Buttocks parties.

 Do not be repelled by the funny-looking website.
 This is a hardcore place and not for everybody.
-Nevertheless, worth trying.
+Nevertheless, worth trying if you dare.
 For example, you could try the most famous events: the Revolver parties.
 Expect crowds like in each Matinee Group event but with a Berlin dash of dirtiness.